 A management degree that works for you

-- General Business Management
+- General Business Management (100% Online Option)

-- Health Care Management
+- Health Care Management (100% Online Option)

-- Human Resource Management
+- Human Resource Management (100% Online Option)

-- Public Safety Management
+- Public Safety Management (100% Online Option)

 - Sales & Marketing Management (100% Online Option)

-- Sports Management (New Spring 2017)
+- Sports Management (100% Online Option)

 These BAS programs are designed for students who already hold an Associate in Science degree (A.S.), Associate in Arts degree (A.A.) or higher from a regionally accredited institution, including recent graduates and those with experience in the work force.
 An Associate of Applied Science (AAS) degree does not meet the minimum eligibility requirement for entry into this program.
 AAS degree holders who intend to transfer into the BAS program should consult with an academic advisor to review coursework and determine the best transfer options.